Back to search results

 Course Summary

 It is ideal for students who would enjoy completing regular assignments and project work.
-The course is made up of examined units and assignment assessed units.
+The course is made up of 5 units of work covering different aspects of science.
+There are 3 examined units and 2 assignment assessed units.

 Course Details